Experienced by Adrian McQueen

 Photography by Adrenaline Lifestyles

 The Lincoln Aviator is a mid-size luxury SUV.
-Once known as the Mercury Mountaineer, the Lincoln Aviator first hit the scene in 2003 but only until 2005.
+Once known as the Mercury Mountaineer, the Lincoln Aviator first hit the scene in 2003 but only stayed until 2005.
 The Aviator was one of the shortest-produced vehicles ever sold by Lincoln.
 In 2007 Lincoln released the MKX and then the MKT in 2009.
 The Aviator is bigger than the Nautilus but smaller than the Navigator.
 The Lincoln Aviator is assembled at Chicago Assembly in Chicago, Illinois alongside the Explorer and the Ford Police Interceptor Utility.

 The Lincoln Aviator’s exterior is an attention grabber upon first look.
 Dressed in Silver Radiance Metallic paint the rectangular grille is definitely the new face of Lincoln.
 The sloping roofline looks nice and doesn’t take away too much cargo space.
 The Aviator sits on 22-inch wheels wrapped in relatively low-profile 275/40 R22 tires.
 The dual exhaust system with chrome tips, adaptive pixel LED headlights, LED fog lamps and illuminated Lincoln Star are all attractive features.
 The E-latch door handles on the Aviator make it virtually effortless to open the doors with a simple touch of a button.
 The Lincoln logo projectors are a great touch as well.